 Michigan Criminal Defense Attorney for Personal Bonds

-If you or a loved one is charged with or accused of a criminal offense in Michigan and there is or may be an outstanding arrest warrant, you need a Michigan criminal attorney right away.
-The experienced, passionate and successful criminal lawyers with LEWIS & DICKSTEIN, P.L.L.C. have handled thousands of arraignments and have a track record of successfully achieving personal bonds and low bonds when personal bonds are not possible.
+If you or a loved one is charged with or accused of a criminal offense in Michigan and there is or might be an outstanding arrest warrant, you need a Michigan criminal attorney right away.
+The experienced, passionate, and successful criminal lawyers with LEWIS & DICKSTEIN, P.L.L.C. have handled thousands of arraignments and have a track record of successfully achieving personal bonds and low bonds when personal bonds are not possible.
 We would be happy to consult with you for free and we are available for night and evening consultations when needed (24/7).
 Most importantly, we are not afraid to win!
-Please call us at (248) 263-6800 or fill out a Request for Assistance Form and we will promptly contact you.